jirib/vnctlsd/README.md

 `rw: ["{name}"]` covers all of them: the student whose username matches the VM name gets read-write access automatically.

-**Why PAM in a subprocess?**
+**Why is authentication outside the daemon?**

+The daemon runs as `_vnctlsd` and has no way to verify passwords or SSH keys itself without either running as root or trusting client-supplied claims.
+Delegating authentication to bridges keeps the daemon's trust model simple: it trusts only the kernel-reported uid from `SO_PEERCRED`.

-Python has no `explicit_bzero` equivalent.
-Passwords in Python strings remain in heap memory until GC — which may be never for a long-lived daemon.
-A subprocess whose only job is PAM has its entire memory freed by the OS on exit, regardless of GC.
+For PAM specifically: Python has no `explicit_bzero` equivalent.
+Passwords in Python strings remain in heap memory until GC — which may be never for a long-lived process.
+Running PAM in a short-lived grandchild of the bridge ensures the password memory is freed by the OS on exit, regardless of GC.
 This mirrors OpenSSH's privilege separation approach.

 **Why does the monitor validate commands instead of trusting the worker?**